Free entry for Dads at National Museum of the Royal Navy Hartlepool this Father's Day

 An exciting, new outdoor children’s play area is set to arrive in summer 2019 at NMRN Hartlepool.

 Dad’s can also be treated to a bite to eat.
-Hot and cold drinks, delicious lunches and snacks are available in the Georgian-themed Quayside Coffee Shop which also offers “Jack Tar” lunch boxes for youngsters.
+Drinks and snacks are available.